 The Henry Hallam Tweedy Scholarship was established in 1991 by a gift from Mrs. Mary J. Tweedy and her daughters in honor of Mrs. Tweedy's father-in-law, Henry H. Tweedy, professor of practical theology at Yale Divinity School from 1909 to 1937.
-The scholarship is designed for Master of Divinity students with exceptional academic records and unusual promise for outstanding pastoral leadership.
+The scholarship is awarded with a preference for Master of Divinity students with exceptional academic records and unusual promise for outstanding pastoral leadership.